nightmode/feri/docs/advanced/api/config.md

 }
 ```

 Notice how an entry like `gz` has an asterisk for one of its array values?
 An asterisk means the extension in question could be added on to any file.
 Resulting in a file like `index.html.gz`, `style.css.gz`, or `hello.txt.gz`.
-Could be anything really so the asterisk instructs Feri to use special logic for these kinds of files.
+Could be anything really so the asterisk instructs Feri to use special logic for these file extensions.

 Protip: Use [functions.addDestToSourceExt](functions.md#functionsadddesttosourceext) to modify this object safely.